pqy000/MathSymK/README.md

 * analytic geometry
 * differential geometry

-This library enables users to treat various mathematical objects in a unified way.
+This library enables users to treat various mathematical objects in a unified way and provides a set of utilities to manipulate them.
 For example, one can consider polynomials over a field, matrices over a ring, etc.
-See
+See the Quick Start section.
-and provides a set of utilities to manipulate them.

 The project is still under development.
 Currently, it includes